 When she would bring these art activities to community events, she realized that adults were just as engaged as their kids.
 So, she created Green Art Labs with the idea that art is for everyone and it can happen anywhere.
 Art labs can pop up at schools, at birthday parties, in homes, in parks, at community events, at retreats, or in studio spaces.
-And the focus is always the same…to give time and space for creating with open-ended materials.
+And the focus is always the same…to give time and space for creating with open-ended, reusable materials.

 The process of art making connects people to themselves in a very deep and intimate way.
 When we slow down and connect with our heart through art making, we become more aware of ourselves and our reason for being.
 When a person has that kind of awareness, this connection to everything on our planet just ripples outward.
 We care more about ourselves and every living thing.
 So we take better care of our world.